turingschool/curriculum/README.md

 # Deploy to Heroku.

+1. Clone this repository.
-1. In `config.yml` add the the post-receive URL you added in the admin section of your blog on Github.
+2. In `config.yml` add the the post-receive URL you added in the admin section of your blog on Github.
-2. Run `rake -rakefile setup.rake`
+3. Run `rake -rakefile setup.rake`
-3. Deploy your blog!
+4. Deploy your blog!

 ```